datacentricdesign/iob22/computational-thinking/04-generative-art/step3-server.md

 ![Animation Result Assignment 3 - Step 3]({{site.baseurl}}/assets/images/assignment4-step3-1-1.gif)

 Ah!
 The page is not found!
-Indeed, by default the requested http route is '/' and the Python code only defines the route '/radial'.
+Indeed, by default, the requested HTTP route is '/', and the Python code only defines the route '/radial'.
 Click on the 'extend' icon on the top-right corner of the web page to open the page in a new tab.

 ![Animation Result Assignment 3 - Step 3]({{site.baseurl}}/assets/images/assignment4-step3-1-3.gif)